Open Channel Flow Calculator

 - Manning's n value is constant along the channel and across the cross-section (no composite roughness calculation)

-- Circular pipe calculations assume gravity flow (not pressurized) with a free water surface
+- Circular pipe calculations assume gravity flow with a free water surface; surcharged or pressurized flow is outside the screen

 Limitations